 Business owners are so often forced to focus on their bottom line that sometimes it seems like the money is all that’s important.
 When selling your business, however, make sure that you consider all factors of an offer.
 One thing in particular that may help you avoid a huge mistake is to look closely at the buyer’s plan and ability to finance the purchase.

 No matter how good your cousin’s poker face is, a deal is best negotiated by a professional.
 Rather than dragging the deal down by relying on friends or family member, a business attorney will help you get the best result they can without the baggage of family ties.
 Remember to shop around and vet your legal counsel thoroughly—your business and your retirement are worth the effort.
 Inquire about their negotiation strategy, time to close, and what structure they would recommend for a deal that would keep other family members involved in the business.

 In order to bring about a smooth transition, your personal retirement planning deserves a discussion with your attorney.
 A Creative Business Lawyer® is particularly skilled at this unique mixture of business law and estate planning.

-If you’re a small or mid-size business owner, call us today at 612-206-3701 or reach out via our online contact form to schedule your comprehensive LIFT™ (legal, insurance, financial and tax) Foundation Audit.
-Normally, this session is $1,250, but if you mention this article and we still have room on our calendar this month, we will give it to you for free.
+If you’re a small or mid-size business owner, call us today at 612-206-3701 or reach out via our online contact form to schedule a business consultation session.

 Image Courtesy of Stuart Miles | FreeDigitalPhotos.net